Rarotonga Budget & Backpacking Itinerary: 5 Days 🌞 [2025]© CookIslandsPocketGuide.com

 Dining Recommendations

-Stick around Muri for dinner, as you’ll not want to miss the street food spectacle of the Muri Night Market, available on Tuesday, Wednesday, Thursday and Sunday evenings from 5pm.
+Stick around Muri for dinner, as you’ll not want to miss the street food spectacle of the Muri Night Market.
+Open Tuesday, Wednesday, Thursday and Sunday evenings from 5 pm in Muri Beach Village, this vibrant market offers a delightful array of local cuisine and crafts.
+Remember to bring cash, as the stalls don’t accept cards.

 Day 3 – Island Hike